BBC Radio 3: Notable programmes

+Current programmes

+Breakfast

+BBC Radio 3's Breakfast programme originally launched in 1992 as On Air and took on its current name in 2007.
+It airs every day from 6:30am until 9:30am, with a 9:00 am finish at the weekend.
+Short news bulletins are broadcast on the hour.

 Choral Evensong

 The Anglican service of sung evening prayer is broadcast on Wednesday afternoons.
 It is broadcast live from cathedrals, university college chapels and churches throughout the UK.
 On occasion, it broadcasts Choral Vespers from Catholic cathedrals, (such as Westminster Cathedral), Orthodox Vespers, or a recorded service from choral foundations abroad.
 Choral Evensong is the BBC's longest-running outside broadcast programme, the first edition having been relayed from Westminster Abbey on 7 October 1926.
 Its 80th anniversary was celebrated, also live from Westminster Abbey, with a service on 11 October 2006.

-When Choral Evensong was moved from Radio 4 to Radio 3 with effect from 8 April 1970 and reduced to just one broadcast per month, the BBC received 2,500 letters of complaint, and weekly transmissions were resumed on 1 July.
+When Choral Evensong was moved from Radio 4 to Radio 3 with effect from 8 April 1970 and reduced to just one broadcast per month, the BBC received 2,500 letters of complaint, and weekly transmissions (on Wednesdays) were resumed on 1 July.

-In 2007 the live broadcast was switched to Sundays, which again caused protests.
+During the 1980s, there were two different broadcast programmes each week (on Wednesdays and Fridays).
+In 2007 - by which time there was just one transmission per week (on Wednesdays), the live broadcast was switched to Sundays, which again caused protests.
 The live transmission was returned to Wednesdays in September 2008, with a recorded repeat on Sunday afternoons at approximately the same time.
 Choral Evensong forms part of Radio 3's remit on religious programming though non-religious listeners have campaigned for its retention.

 Composer of the Week

 Composer of the Week was launched in the BBC Home Service on 2 August 1943 under its original title of This Week's Composer.
 From 15 December 1964 the programme became a regular feature in the schedule of the newly established daytime "Third Network" classical music service, the Music Programme (later to be absorbed into Radio 3).
 The programme was renamed Composer of the Week on 18 January 1988.

-Each week, in five daily programmes, which air at midday, the work of a particular composer is studied in detail and illustrated with musical excerpts.
+Each week, in five daily programmes, the work of a particular composer is studied in detail and illustrated with musical excerpts.
 Bach, Beethoven, Haydn, Mozart and Handel have all featured once most years, a different aspect of their work being chosen for study each time.
 However, the programme also covers more 'difficult' or less-widely known composers, with weeks devoted to Rubbra, Medtner, Havergal Brian, Kapralova, and the Minimalists among others.
-The programme is written and presented by Donald Macleod.
 On 2 August 2013, in honour of the station's 70th year, listeners were asked to nominate a composer who had never before been featured for a special broadcast at Christmas.
 The composer listeners chose was Louise Farrenc.
+The programme is written and presented by either Donald Macleod or Kate Molleson.